-Strategic Management, MBA
+Business Administration, MBA

-Department Advisor - Dr. Jehad Yasin (P) 972.780.3036 Email: Jehad.Yasin@unt.edu
+Department Advisor - Dr. John Wong (P) 972.338.1835 Email: john.wong@untdallas.edu

-- 1. Submit the following to the UNT Dallas Toulouse School of Graduate Studies: - a.
+- 1. Submit the following to the UNT Dallas Graduate Admissions: - a.
 Graduate School Application for Admission (apply online at www.applytexas.org) - b.
-Complete official transcripts from all colleges and universities attended

-- c.
-Official GMAT scores from the testing service (allow three to four weeks for the test to be received by the Graduate School) - 2.
-Submit the following additional admissions materials to the Division of Urban and Professional Studies Office - MBA program.
+Complete official transcripts from all colleges and universities attended - Submit the following additional admissions materials to the Division of Business and Public Leadership -MBA program.
 Students seeking on-time registration need to submit a completed application packet by July 15 (Fall admission), November 15 (Spring admission), or May 1 (Summer admission). - a.
-Essay please share with the admissions committee any unique events, life experiences, and qualifications that you feel distinguish your candidacy and will add value to the class - b.
+Essay please share with the admissions committee any unique events, life experiences, and - qualifications that you feel distinguish your candidacy and will add value to the class - b.
 Two letters of recommendation (professional, not personal) - c.
 Resume (work/academic experience) - 3.
-The Division of Urban and Professional Studies determines admission and assesses background courses that may be required.
+The Division of Business and Public Leadership determines admission and assesses background courses that may be required.

-- GMAT scores must be less than 5 years old. - The Toulouse School of Graduate Studies requires a minimum of 2.8 overall GPA or a 3.0 for the last 60 hours GPA from the student's undergraduate degree.
+- UNT Dallas requires a minimum of 2.8 overall GPA or a 3.0 for the last 60 hours GPA from the student's undergraduate degree.
 Applicants who have already completed a master's degree must have at least at 3.4 GPA on the master's or meet the undergraduate GPA standards. - International students must also have taken the TOEFL or have graduated from a college/university in the United States or have successfully completed an intensive English program. - Students admitted under the graduate non-degree (GNDE) classification may take up to twelve hours of 5000-level business courses prior to admission in the MBA program.
 The 12 hours chosen may consist of the background courses or the 36 hours required of the MBA degree.
-See Graduate Academic Advisor for further information.